markortu/xwebview/README.md

 # xwebview

-A cross-platform webview library to create web-based applications fro C/C++.# xwebview
+A cross-platform webview library to create web-based applications for C/C++.